 Dr. Barry Lycka sees cases like this all of the time.
 Melanoma is increasing in younger age groups, says the Edmonton-based dermatologist and founder of the Canadian Skin Cancer Foundation, though less-dangerous basal and squamous-cell cancers are more common.
 He says increased sun exposure without sunscreen and the popularity of tanning beds, “which increase the risk of skin cancer 1,000-fold,” are to blame for the surge in cases.

-So is an active lifestyle in which lots of time is spent outdoors without adequate sun protection, says Dr. Cheryl Rosen, the national director of the Canadian Dermatology Association’s sun awareness program in Toronto.
+Another risk factor is an active lifestyle in which lots of time is spent outdoors without adequate sun protection, says Dr. Cheryl Rosen, the national director of the Canadian Dermatology Association’s sun awareness program in Toronto.
 “Sunscreen lets you stay out a lot longer in the sun, but you still get exposure,” she says.

 Outdoor sports, gardening, relaxing around the pool and other summer activities are common occasions for unprotected sun exposure.
 Winter vacations at sunny destinations are also treacherous when it comes to increasing your skin cancer risk, says Lycka.
 “People don't protect themselves enough,” he says.
 Plus, in the quest for the perfect tan, they take chances they wouldn’t take ordinarily, exposing skin that hasn’t seen sunlight in months to very intense rays.